 The two types of motivation

-Intrinsic and extrinsic motivation: their critical differences
+Intrinsic and extrinsic rewards and motivation: their critical differences

 There is another type of motivation, the sort that drives amateurs to…

 These are complex, demanding tasks where the rewards are non-financial and usually come from within the individual.
 These people are prepared to put hours of training and effort into something where the reward is entirely internal.
 We call this an intrinsic reward.

 This type of motivation is called intrinsic motivation.
 It’s the sort of motivation that comes from personal challenge and the satisfaction that arises from meeting that challenge.

 - Pride in your work